 - Reviewed and analyzed characteristics of the bank’s assets and funding sources to determine Interest Rate Risk (IRR) profile and preferably recommended risk management corrective action at least once

-- Complete the Self Study Guide, and
+- Complete the Independent Study

-The Division of Risk Management Supervision (RMS) has authorized up to 40 hours of official time for completion of the pre-workshop materials.
+NOTE: The Division of Risk Management Supervision (RMS) has authorized up to 40 hours of official time for completion of the pre-workshop materials.

 Post Course Recommendation and Feedback

-For information regarding administrative policies such as complaints and refunds, please contact Corporate University, Attn: NASBA Representative Ava Livas, Room A-3025, 3501 North Fairfax Drive, Arlington, VA 22226, or (703) 562-2463.
+For information regarding administrative policies such as complaints and refunds, please contact Corporate University, Attn: NASBA Representative Ava Livas, Room A-3025, 3501 North Fairfax Drive, Arlington, VA 22226 (703) 562-2463.